 The scene captures a pivotal moment in American life, a call to face up to the fact that the world had changed and that there was no turning back.
 But did they hear?
 Stanton wins the nomination, and we must assume that he goes on to become president, because he is so obviously based on Bill Clinton.
 But does he win on the strength of the argument?
 The film doesn’t suggest so.
 Instead it focuses on what it means to speak the truth.
 Stanton’s rival for the nomination is Freddy Picker (played by Larry Hagman), a former Florida governor who joins the race at a late stage when another candidate falls ill.

 Picker is the dream politician.
 He is gently-spoken, without rancour, treats his opponents with courtesy, refuses to engage in negative campaigning.
 He is an absolutely honest person.
 He speaks the truth that America wants to hear.
 Stanton may speak the truth in a common voice, but he is always putting on an act, always calculating.
-Picker is the absence of calculation.
+Picker is presented as the absence of calculation.
 His is an idealism not of politics but personality.
 In a cruel twist, we learn that Picker has a sordid past and withdraws from the contest, Stanton proving himself noble if pragmatic in how he lets Picker know what is known about him privately.
 Stanton goes on to win, but his victory is one of survival, not of message.

 You sense that Freddy Picker would storm to victory were he a presidential candidate today, simply for being the antithesis of a politician.
 Donald Trump might have learned some lessons from him, were he a man capable of learning any lesson.
 But Picker has no political message – at least none that we get to hear about.
 He simply represents an attitude.
 In truth he is as calculating as his opponent, indeed he is all calculation, an absolute performer.
 Stanton is all performance as well, but he has something to say, and believes in what he says.